 Hybrid training combines lifting weights and endurance work, but NOT together in the same workouts.
 Some days focus on strength training and other days focus on endurance training.
 Former bodybuilders and power lifters have become marathon runners while still deadlifting 600lbs.
 Former Ironman competitors have learned how to put a barbell on their back and squat double their bodyweight.
 This is fascinating to me, because strength training and endurance work such different energy systems of the body.
 Even I believed 5-10 years ago that doing “slow paced” endurance work would ruin my strength.
 This “myth” that endurance athletes can’t or shouldn’t be lifting and even lifting “heavy” is being debunked.
 Many college cross country programs have their own strength and conditioning coach.
 All pro runners and cyclists now have strength programs, at least in their off season training.
 And many strength athletes are incorporating endurance work for active recovery, to help increase blood flow efficiency to their muscles, stress relief, mental challenge and pure enjoyment.

-Last summer (2019) I ran my first half marathon and deadlifted 400lb in the same week.
+In the summer of 2019 I ran my first half marathon and deadlifted 400lb in the same week.
 That was my goal.
 I wanted to run a half marathon at an 8 minute/mile pace or faster (challenging for me) while still maintaining my lower body strength.
 I could very easily have completely quit lifting when I started running and I could be a better runner at this point.
 This would have left me weak and probably hurt more often though.
 I like the idea of being well rounded…improving my race times and endurance, but also looking good!
 The more people I train, the more other people are thinking like this as well.
 But, how do we properly do both: lifting weights and running (or biking, swimming or any other cardio).
 For the sake of this article, I will say “running” but I mean any cardio you enjoy doing 🙂

 Even though we can both lift and run, you have to prioritize one or the other for given periods of time to truly improve ONE of them.
 I usually recommend 6-12 months where you train for a race and truly build endurance and/or speed OR you do 6-12 months of more of a strength focused approach.
 You can try to do both and be great at both, but you probably wont’ have enough time and you will break down.
 I tried it for 6 months and it was not doable…